Like many scientists and professionals, farmers can often speak in a way that is incomprehensible to the general public.

 We need to learn how to talk brain to brain.

 There are myriad things for people to worry about and take care of in everyday life.
-To captivate our audiences’ attention and guide them along the information path, we need to rise above the noise and understand how to make farming resonate, relevant, and sexy.
+To captivate our audiences’ attention and guide them along the right information path, we need to rise above the noise and understand how to make farming resonate and relevant.